mayankmadan/kvstorego/README.md

 # KVStore GO
 A simple key value database written in golang.
-Redis Protocol implementation still incomplete (Its just a placeholder right now)
+Redis Protocol implementation Complete

+Repliaction to be implemented